KQM-git/GINews/readme.md

 ● New Travelers who register after the Version "Luna II" update are eligible to participate in the "Uncover Lunar Realms, Hone the Eventide Radiance" event.
 The event will be available within 42 days after registration.

-● New Travelers can invite a 5-star character of your choice from the Standard Wish "Wanderlust Invocation"to join your party via the event interface.
+● New Travelers can invite a 5-star character of your choice from the Standard Wish "Wanderlust Invocation" to join your party via the event interface.
 When you invite a character, you also receive Ascension Level-Up Materials for the same character.

-※ For Travelers who register near the end of Version "Song of the Welkin Moon," the event duration may run shorter than 42 days.
+※ For Travelers who register close to <t class="t_gl" contenteditable="false">2026/09/23 05:59</t>, the event duration may run shorter than 42 days.
 Please refer to the remaining time displayed on the event page for the exact duration.

 ※ Travelers can invite a character only once during the event.
 Once the event is over, you will be unable to invite characters.
 Please make sure you invite them in time.